Want to swap your two wheels for four? If you’re thinking about hitting the Dutch roads, read our complete guide to buying a car in the Netherlands.

 Register your car

-Just like you need to register your residence, when you buy a car in the Netherlands, you need to register your car.
-This is done through the RDW (Rijksdienst voor het Wegverkeer), the national authority for road traffic, transport and vehicle administration.
+Just like you need to register your residence, when you buy a car in the Netherlands, you must register your car.
+The RDW (Rijksdienst voor het Wegverkeer), the national authority for road traffic, does this.
 They’ll give you a credit card-shaped vehicle registration certificate (kentekenbewijs).

 After you register your car, you’ll automatically receive a bill for motorrijtuigenbelasting, or road tax.
-The amount is variable depending on your type of car and where you live, so you can pre-calculate the costs for road tax on the Belastingdienst website.
+The amount is variable depending on your type of car and where you live.
+You can pre-calculate the costs for road tax on the Belastingdienst website.

 Inspect your car